Bacteriuria: Diagnosis

 Bacteriuria is assumed if a single bacterial species is isolated in a concentration greater than 100,000 colony forming units per millilitre of urine in clean-catch midstream urine specimens.
 In urine samples obtained from women, there is a risk for bacterial contamination from the vaginal flora.
 Therefore, in research, usually a second specimen is analysed to confirm asymptomatic bacteriuria in women.
 For urine collected via bladder catheterization in men and women, a single urine specimen with greater than 100,000 colony forming units of a single species per millilitre is considered diagnostic.
 The threshold for women displaying UTI symptoms can be as low as 100 colony forming units of a single species per millilitre.
 However, bacteria below a threshold of 10000 colony forming units per millilitre are usually reported as "no growth" by clinical laboratories.

 Using special techniques certain non-disease causing bacteria have also been found in the urine of healthy people.
 These are part of the resident microbiota.

 Screening

 Although controversial, many countries including the United States recommend a one time screening for bacteriuria during mid pregnancy.
 The screening method is by urine culture.
 Screening non-pregnant adults is recommended against by the United States Preventive Task Force.

 Treatment

 The decision to treat bacteriuria depends on the presence of accompanying symptoms and comorbidities.

 Asymptomatic

 Asymptomatic bacteriuria generally does not require treatment.
 Exceptions include those undergoing surgery of the urinary tract, children with vesicoureteral reflux or others with structural abnormalities of the urinary tract.
 In many countries, regional guidelines recommend treatment of pregnant women.

 There is no indication to treat asymptomatic bacteriuria in diabetics, renal transplant recipients, and in those with spinal cord injuries.

-The overuse of antibiotics to treat asymptomatic bacteriuria has many adverse effects such as an increased risk of diarrhea, the spread of antimicrobial resistance, and infection due to Clostridium difficile.
+The overuse of antibiotics to treat asymptomatic bacteriuria has many adverse effects such as an increased risk of diarrhea, the spread of antimicrobial resistance, and infection due to Clostridioides difficile.